mathpn/mathpn.github.io/src/content/posts/climbing-trees-1.md

 lang: "en-us"
 ---

 This is the first in a series of posts about decision trees in the context of machine learning.
-The goal here is to provide a foundational understanding of decision trees and basic concepts.
+The goal here is to provide a foundational understanding of decision trees and implement them.

 ## What is a decision tree